 Webull’s reviews are mixed but lean positive

 Overall, Webull feedback is mostly positive.
-It just depends where you look for reviews.
+It depends on the review.

-For instance, it lacks Better Business Bureau (BBB) accreditation and receives an F rating for failing to respond to customer complaints.
-On the BBB, it has an average rating of one out of five stars based on 33 customer reviews and has received 157 complaints in the past three years as of September 2021.
+For instance, as of May 2022, it lacks Better Business Bureau (BBB) accreditation and receives an F rating for failing to respond to customer complaints.
+On the BBB, it has an average rating of 1.08 out of 5 stars based on 50 customer reviews and has received 186 complaints in the past three years.

 Its Trustpilot feedback isn’t much better.
-The company is rated 1.4 out of five stars based on 99 customer reviews.
-Roughly 86% of reviewers rated Webull as “bad.”
+The company is rated 1.4 out of 5 stars based on over 120 customer reviews.
+Roughly 85% of reviewers rated Webull as “bad.”
 Dissatisfied customers on both sites complained about poor customer service and a slow money transfer process.

 Contact Webull support by phone, in-app messaging and email

 There are three ways you can get in touch with customer service:

 - Email firstname.lastname@example.org

 *Signup bonus information updated weekly.

 ★★★★★ 4/5 — Good

 ★★★★★ 2/5 — Subpar